emmercm/igir/docs/usage/hardware/ezflash.md

       --no-bios
     ```

-you can then add some other output options such as `--dir-letter`, if desired.
+you can then add some other output options such as the [`--dir-letter` option](../../output/path-options.md), if desired.

 !!! warning